NCSU-Libraries/visualization_templates/HuntLibraryVideoWallGuide.md

 #FAQ

 #####**What kinds of media types can I put on the walls?**
 We can display image, video, and web assets.
-We cannot currently launch executable desktop applications or other kinds of content.
+We can also run applications made in Processing, but other executable file types or other media content are not supported yet.

 #####**What file types are supported?**
 Video: .mov, .m4v, .mp4